nftstorage/metaplex-auth/SPEC.md

 Indicates which [Solana cluster](https://docs.solana.com/clusters) will be used for minting.
 Must be provided when `chain == "solana"`.
 Acceptable values are: `"mainnet-beta"`, `"devnet"`, `"testnet"`.

 **Note:** an earlier draft of this spec & library used the key `solana-cluster` for this tag.
 This was changed to "camel case" for consistency and to play nice with JavaScript conventions.
-The original key will be supported on the backend for a short time, but support will be removed in early 2022.

 ##### `mintingAgent`